snare/voltron/README.md

 `voltron` supports LLDB, GDB, VDB and WinDbg/CDB (via [PyKD](https://pykd.codeplex.com/)) and runs on macOS, Linux and Windows.

-WinDbg support is new, please [open an issue](https://github.com/snare/voltron/issues) if you have problems.
+WinDbg support is still fairly new, please [open an issue](https://github.com/snare/voltron/issues) if you have problems.

 The following architectures are supported: